Whalley7/Web-Development-Milestone-Project-1/README.md

 ### Content:

 * The full-screen hero code came from the Code Institute project "Love Running", including the code for the hero-image animation and the cover text overlay.
+* The inline style for the footer came from Code Institute CV tutorial.
+* The embedded Google Map came from Google Map support.

 ### Media